anebz/cloud/Accreditations/aws_developer_associate.md

 * Interceptors to add to the code to trace incoming HTTP requests
 * Client handlers to instrument AWS SDK clients that the app uses to call other AWS services
 * An HTTP client to instrument calls to other internal and external HTTP web services

+To ensure that X-Ray daemon is correctly discovered in ECS, use the SDK AWS_XRAY_DAEMON_ADDRESS env variable.

 ## Developer tools